Jones-M12/Sequelize-Reverse-Engineering-Code/README.md

             all take place in order to sync the database together to allow the application to function.
 ```

+## How to Add Changes

+Steps:

+1. run 'nmp install' -- creates package.lock.json
+                            └──> this file keep track of all packages you have installed and the specific version.

+2. Create a schema file or create a database 📂 with a schema file inside.

+    Copy and paste the lines below into the schema file.

+        DROP DATABASE IF EXISTS `insert the name of you database here`;
+        CREATE DATABASE `insert the name of you database here`;

+    Next, replace only the text, entering the name of you database.

+3. Navigate to the 📂 config
+                         └──> config.json
+                                    └──> Inside this file, the development object properties need to be changed.
+                                        This information needs to match the credentials of the database you are using.
+                                        In this case MySQL Workbench is being used.
+Look at the MySQL Connections section.
+                                        a. username- Should be set to root.
+If not, change to your username for MySQL
+                                        b. database- The name of the databse was written in the schema file, input that name here too.
+                                        c. host- This should be the same, update it if not.
+                                        d. dialect- reference to the database being using, which is MySQL in this case.
+Writting it in lowercase letters.
 ## Contact Information

 * Github: [Jones-M12](https://github.com/Jones-M12)